nikolanoxon/CarND/T1P2_traffic_sign_classifier/writeup.md

 The code for making predictions on my final model is located in the 28th cell of the Ipython notebook.

 ##### 30 kph sign #1
-![alt text][image4]
+![alt text][image4] ![alt text][image11]

 The network is 56% confident this is a 50 kph stop sign, and 24% confident it is a 30 kph sign.
-It is a 30 kph sign, but 50 kph is an understandable guess.
+50 kph is an understandable guess given that they are both speed signs and the similarity between 5 and 3.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|